urban-wombat/flattables/README.md

 data transfer.

-Have a quick look at [urban-wombat/flattables_sample](https://github.com/urban-wombat/flattables_sample) which is a sample of FlatBuffers code generated entirely by `flatc` (FlatBuffers utility) and `gotft` (gotables FlatTables utility).
+Have a quick look at [urban-wombat/flattables_sample](https://github.com/urban-wombat/flattables_sample) which is a sample of FlatBuffers code generated entirely by `flatc` (FlatBuffers utility) and `gotflat` (gotables FlatTables utility).

-ALL of the code, including the FlatBuffers schema and all Go code, was generated automatically from `flatc` and `gotft`.
+ALL of the code, including the FlatBuffers schema and all Go code, was generated automatically from `flatc` and `gotflat`.

-When you download and run gotft (perhaps referencing a simple gotables file you write yourself) you can run the tests and benchtest and be amazed at the SPEED of FlatBuffers.
+When you download and run gotflat (perhaps referencing a simple gotables file you write yourself) you can run the tests and benchtest and be amazed at the SPEED of FlatBuffers.

 ## Advantages